Using the Mortgage Points Break-Even Calculator

 - "View report" will provide you with an amortization schedule comparing the loan with and without points.
 This will allow you to compare interest savings over time as well as the rate at which you're paying down loan principle, so you can project your home equity at any point in the loan.

 About Mortgage Discount Points

-Discount points are a common feature of mortgages, but many borrowers don't understand them.
-How do they work?
+Discount points are a common feature of mortgages, but they can be confusing for many borrowers.
+Just how do they work?

-How much each point you buy will reduce your rate varies from lender to lender, but is typically about one-eighth to one-quarter of a percent.
-So buying two points might reduce your mortgage rate by as much as one-half percent.
+How much a discount point will reduce your rate varies from lender to lender, but is often between one-eighth to one-quarter of a percent.
+So buying one point might reduce a 5 percent rate to 4.875 percent or 4.75 percent, for example.

 Wondering what kind of mortgage rate you can get?
 Use the "Get Free Quote" button at the top of the page to get personalized quotes from lenders for a home loan, refinance or home equity loan.